riverma/terraformly/CONTRIBUTING.md

 #### Suggesting New Issue Labels

-Labels witin an issue tracking manager are a great way to quickly sort through tickets.
+Labels within an issue tracking manager are a great way to quickly sort through tickets.
 The project may not yet have labels to cover the full variety of issue tickets.
 Take a look through our list of issues, and if you notice a set of issue tickets that seem similar but are not categorized with an existing label, go ahead submit a request within one of the issues you've looked at with the following text:

 ```
 I've noticed several other issues that are of the same category as this issue.
 Shall we make a new label for these types of issues?